AFT Calculator

 The Ultimate 2-Mile Run Training Program

-This 8-week program is designed to improve your 2-Mile Run time regardless of your starting point.
-The plan incorporates various training methods to develop all aspects of running fitness while preventing injury and overtraining.
+This 8-week program incorporates various training methods to develop all aspects of running fitness while preventing injury.

 Weekly Template